Lord Ruthven of Freeland

-Lord Ruthven of Freeland is a title in the Peerage of Scotland.
+Lord Ruthven of Freeland (pronounced Rivven) is a title in the Peerage of Scotland.
 It was created in 1651 for Thomas Ruthven.
 He was the grandson of Alexander Ruthven, younger son of William Ruthven, 2nd Lord Ruthven (see the Earl of Gowrie, 1581 creation, for earlier history of the family).
 The letters patent creating the peerage is said to have been burnt with the House of Freeland in 1750, and the remainder to the peerage is not accurately known.
 However, as the dignity was retained on the Union Roll, it has been presumed that the honour was to heirs-general.

 Lord Ruthven of Freeland was succeeded by his son, the second Lord.
 He never married and on his death in 1722 the title and estates devolved by entail upon his youngest sister, Jean.
 On her death the estates passed to her nephew Sir William Cunningham, 3rd Baronet, of Cunninghamhead.
 He was the only son of Anne, elder sister of the third Lady Ruthven and also heir of line.
 He assumed the surname of Ruthven upon the death of his aunt, but lived only six months after his accession to the estates and never assumed the title.